The Spin Stops Here!

 Overview

 One need hardly point out that the mathematical modeling of socio-political-economic systems and processes is an extremely difficult task.
-As many academics/analysts/consultants would no doubt testify, modeling even small-scale real-world problems with prima facie well-defined attributes, goals, and so on, can present such difficulties that formulating a precise mathematical model that faithfully captures all the problem's nuances may defeat even the most experienced of analysts/modelers.
+As many academics/analysts/consultants would no doubt testify, modeling even small-scale real-world problems with prima facie well-defined attributes, goals, and so on, can present such difficulties that formulating a precise mathematical model that faithfully captures all the problem's nuances may defeat even the most experienced analysts/modelers.

 Bueno de Mesquita's method is grounded on the assumption that people are basically rational beings: